LonghaoQian/AnimationModels/examples/background/camera_settings.md

 Read this [page](https://www.mathworks.com/help/matlab/ref/view.html) for more details of the ``view`` function.

 ## The Free-flying Mode
-- For more cinematic fpv views, you may use the free-flying mode.
+- For more cinematic FPV views, you may use the free-flying mode.
 - For camera graphics terminology, read this [page](https://www.mathworks.com/help/matlab/creating_plots/defining-scenes-with-camera-graphics.html).
-- Initialize the camera before using the funcitons in this package.
+- Initialize the camera before using the functions in this package.
-- There are 2 sub modes of the free-flying mode: the body-fixed mode and the horizontal-following mode.
+- There are 2 sub-modes of the free-flying mode: the body-fixed mode and the horizontal-following mode.

 ### Initialize the camera
-- Before updating the free-flying camera, one needs to initialized the camera view angle and projection mode by using [InitCamera.m](../../src/camera/InitCamera.m).
+- Before updating the free-flying camera, one needs to initialize the camera view angle and projection mode by using [InitCamera.m](../../src/camera/InitCamera.m).
 - The field of view is set by ``fov`` in degrees.
 - The projection mode is set to ``perspective`` or ```orthographic```.
 The recommended setting is ``perspective``.

 ### The body-fixed mode
 In the body-fixed mode, the camera is fixed to an object as shown in the following figure.
 Use [UpdateCameraModelFixed.m](../../src/camera/UpdateCameraModelFixed.m) to update the camera.
-This view together with the HUD module can be used as a fpv view for drones and flight simulation.
+This view together with the HUD module can be used as a FPV view for drones and flight simulation.

 The geometry of the body-fixed mode is shown in the following figure: